UCSBarchlab/PyRTL/README.md

 worked out in detail.
 To the user it provides a set of python classes that allow you to express those hardware designs reasonably pythonically.
 For example, with WireVector you get a structure that acts very much like a python list of 1-bit wires, so that ```mywire[0:-1]``` selects everything except the most-significant-bit.
-Of course you can add, subtract, and multiple these WireVectors or concat multiple bit-vectors end-to-end as well.
+Of course you can add, subtract, and multiply these WireVectors or concat multiple bit-vectors end-to-end as well.
 You can then even make normal python collections of those WireVectors and do operations on them in bulk.
 For example, if you have a list of n k-bit WireVectors (called "x") and you want to multiply each of them by 2 and put the sum of the result in a WireVector "y", it looks like